CMakePP/CMaize/docs/src/background/statement_of_need.rst

 such abstractions is lack of support.
 Most support for scientific software is aimed at method development and not at software maintenance/sustainability.
 As a result build systems are low priority.
 This is why CMaize is needed.
-CMaize will be a reusable, :term:`build tool` built on top of CMake designed to streamline writing build systems, particularly build systems of scientific software.
+CMaize will be a reusable :term:`build tool` built on top of CMake designed to streamline writing build systems, particularly build systems of scientific software.

+- Consistency.
+CMake best practices evolve somewhat quickly
+  - Superbuilds
+  - C++ feature lookup
+  - FetchContent compatible
+  - Dependency providers